Overview of the Email Delivery Service

 - A single email request with a message size of 10 MB sent to 10 recipients is equal to 10 MB divided by 2 MB per email multiplied by 10 recipients.
 This equals 50 emails.

 - Sending rates are limited to 18,000 emails per minute.

-- Inline attachments.
+- Inline attachments and external attachments.

 - 2 MB maximum message size including base64 encoding and headers

 Email Delivery, by default, supports messages up to 2 MB, inclusive of message headers, body, and attachments.
-Each 2 MB of data counts towards your daily sending volume and sending rate limits.
+Each 2 MB of data counts toward your daily sending volume and sending rate limits.
 For example, a 10 MB counts as five emails.

-Based on requirement, you can request a limit increase up to a maximum of 60 MB if you have SPF and DKIM set up for your sending domain.
 To open a service request to increase the limit, see Requesting a Service Limit Increase.
 Your increase request is evaluated by the following information you provide:

 - What are your current sending domains?